Hands As Dangerous As Swords: How the Iron Age Influenced Eastern and Western Martial Arts

 There are so many different fighting systems that there have been numerous swords and other bladed weapons crafted throughout the centuries.
 The variations in these swords lead to variations in how to use the blades.

 Swords, the Iron Age, and the Emergence of Fighting Arts

 The Iron Age lasted from 1200 BC – 400 AD in Europe and from 600 BC to 400 AD in Asia.
-The Iron Age spawned the creation of a great many different swords and heralded many different approaches to fighting based on the cultures that gave birth to the new swords.
+The Iron Age spawned many different swords and heralded many different approaches to fighting based on the cultures that gave birth to the new swords.
 While it is true human beings have two arms and two legs that are not really used much differently, the swords they may wield can be radically different.

 The fighting methods among the swords must be different because the swords can serve different purposes.
-Certain swords are designed for thrusting and others are designed for slashing.
+Certain blades are designed for thrusting, and others are designed for slashing.
 Differences in these many swords go far beyond the Iron Age and into later eras.
-The huge broadsword of the Middle Ages required two hands to swing and it can (and did) cleave people in half.
+The Middle Ages' huge broadsword required two hands to swing, and it can (and did) cleave people in half.
 Moving to feudal Japan, samurai swords could thrust and slash equally effectively.

 The variances in empty hand skills come from the development of offensive and defensive maneuvers unique to a particular weapon.

 The swords alone were not the only component that had to be taken into consideration.
 Armor creates defensive considerations the swordsmith must address when making a blade.
 Armor has a long and storied history dating back to the Iron Age as well.
 Variations in armor were designed to address the swords of a particular enemy.